nmertaydin/transactional-outbox-in-action/README.md

 This will add a new person.

-Observe the message Python consumer consumes from Kafka.

 Send a PUT request to `http://localhost:8080/v1/api/person/2` with a request body (raw, JSON) like:

 `{